-How to plan your air travel when your child requires special assistance
+How to plan your air travel when your child requires special assistance.

 Air travel is particularly stressful with so many more obstacles to negotiate.
 But there are some real positives around travelling with a child with a disability.
-And whilst some children might react badly to a busy airport, flying with a child with reduced mobility is certainly not something that should put you off.
+And whilst some kids might react badly to a busy airport, flying with a child with reduced mobility is certainly not something that should put you off.
 So, if travelling abroad with a child that requires special assistance is something you are contemplating, here are some tips and tricks that might help planning your journey a little easier:

 Booking your flight